Brantham: History

 The name Brantham is of Old English origin - Brant for 'hill' and ham 'village' — hence, 'village on the hill'.
 Another possible translation may be 'burnt village', a name given after a Viking invasion coming up from the River Stour.
-Evidence of the village's Saxon heritage can be found in the form of some ninety silver coins from the time of Edward the Elder (899-924) in what has become known as the Brantham Hoard, found in the village in 2003.
+Evidence of the village's Saxon heritage can be found in the form of some ninety silver coins from the time of Edward the Elder (899–924) in what has become known as the Brantham Hoard, found in the village in 2003.

-Brantham is mentioned in the 1086 Domesday book as having 38 households and under the lordship of Aelfric of Weinhou.
+Brantham is mentioned in the Domesday Book of 1086 as having 38 households and under the lordship of Aelfric of Weinhou.
 Until 1887 the local economy was almost entirely agricultural.
 This changed in 1887 when British Xylonite Ltd. purchased the 130 acre Brooklands Farm and built their factory, which was later renamed BX Plastics.
 There was insufficient accommodation available locally for the workforce, so the company also built Brantham New Village, consisting of about 60 new houses.

 Recreation

 Brantham Leisure Centre is a community-interest company providing venues for football, bowls, netball, cricket, and tennis, plus bar and function facilities.

 The village's football club, Brantham Athletic, competes in the Premier Division of the Eastern Counties League.

 Residents participate in a variety of recurring charitable events, including an annual Guy Fawkes Night fireworks event.

+St Michael's Church publish a booklet detailing information about the local area and activities; a copy is given to each new resident.